 Towards the end of last year the Government issued the majority of the clauses, in draft, of Finance Bill 2014 together with updates on consultations.
 The publication of the draft Finance Bill clauses is now an established way in which tax policy is developed, communicated and legislated.

 The Budget updates some of these previous announcements and also proposes further measures.
-Some of these changes apply from April 2013 and some take effect at a later date, so the timing needs to be carefully considered.
+Some of these changes apply from April 2014 and some take effect at a later date.

 Our summary focuses on the issues likely to affect you, your family and your business.
 To help you decipher what was said we have included our own comments.
 If you have any questions please do not hesitate to contact us for advice.